 If a nipple is inverted, it lies flat against the areola or goes inward instead of sticking out.
-The areola is the circular area of pigmented skin around the nipple.
+Both males and females can have them.
+Sometimes, only one nipple is inverted.

 Another name for inverted nipples is retracted nipples.
 Some people are born with them, and others develop them later in life.

 Inverted nipples are not a cause for concern.
 Also, they do not necessarily make breastfeeding difficult, as the baby can latch over the entire areola.

 However, depending on the degree of inversion, a person may face challenges with breastfeeding or be unable to do so.

 In this article, we look at the causes of nipple inversion, its impact on breastfeeding and sensitivity, and the treatment options.

 Inversion is a normal variation in nipple shape, and it is usually not a cause for concern.
 Doctors agree that there is generally no need to treat inverted nipples.

 However, a doctor may recommend treatment if the underlying cause of the inversion is harmful, such as a malignancy or inflammation of the breast.